-To be admitted into Graduate School in biology you must be accepted by a faculty advisor in the Department of Biology.
+All entering graduate students must be accepted by a Major Advisor before admission into the Biology Graduate Program.
+It is the responsibility of the student to initiate the process by contacting faculty.
 Your application will not be reviewed until an advisor accepts you.
-It is your responsibility to contact the faculty member and request acceptance as a student in his/her laboratory.
 You will find a list of our faculty members, their e-mail addresses, and a short synopsis of their research interests on the following page: http://www.olemiss.edu/depts/biology/people/faculty/index.php.

 Applications for the fall semester should be received by February 1.
 Applications are not accepted for spring semester, unless the applicant is requested by a faculty member.
 Applications received after February 1 will be considered, but the applicant may not be included in financial-aid decisions.